JCook22/gain-supply/README.md

 - Google Fonts - Used to import fonts.
 - Font Awesome - Used to import icons.
 - Chrome Developer Tools - Used to test site responsiveness and design features.
-- Materialize CSS - Used to speed up the design of the site.
+- Bootstrap CSS - Used to speed up the design of the site.
 - Django - Used to streamline the process of creating the site.
 - Stripe - Used for handling payments.